 “Tissa David endowed her characters with charm and personality, warmth and heart.” – John Canemaker

-Thérèse Marie “Tissa” David was born in Hungary, in the city of Kolozsvár, on January 5th, 1921.
+Thérèse Marie “Tissa” David was born in Romania, in the city of Kolozsvár, on January 5th, 1921.
 She was born the second-oldest of ten (7 girls, 3 boys) to Dr. Lajos David and his wife Szaniszla.
 She grew up in Szeged, where her father was a professor of chemistry at the local University.
 When Tissa David watched Walt Disney’s Snow White and the Seven Dwarfs as a teenager in 1938, she knew that that was what she wanted to do.

 David earned a teaching degree (despite never wanting to become a teacher), and studied at the Academy of Beaux Arts in Budapest.
 A small newspaper ad, which she got from an uncle, brought her attention to a local animation studio which was looking for artists.
 Tissa applied for a job, got hired, and subsequently dropped out of school to become an assistant animator at Magyar Film Iroda which produced theatrical commercials with hand-drawn animation and puppetry.
 Thus her professional animation career began in 1942.
 She described the first time seeing a character she animated move onscreen as the most exciting moment of her life.